marcosansoni/autocomplete/README.md

 ## Storybook

 A preview of the component with different usages is available through storybook.
-A remote version is accessible through .
+A remote version is accessible [here](https://autocomplete-storybook.netlify.app/).

 It is also possible to run storybook locally with